South Korea 4 Day Itinerary (Seoul and the DMZ)

 Steam Locomotive

-A train bombed during the Korean War sits on the remains of a railway which used to go to the north.
+A Steam Locomotive bombed during the Korean War sits on the remains of a railway which used to service trains travelling to/from the north.

 Steam Locomotive DMZ